Variables v Fundamentals

 Most of us do not break the law because we believe in a mutually civil society.
 We behave in a way that assists our society’s functioning by following the golden rule of treating others as you would want them to treat you.

-How do we apply a set of thinking and parameter tools to situations which are determined on circumstances?
+How do we apply thinking and parameter tools to situations determined by circumstances?
 Which tool do we use for which situation?

-We learned through this active understanding and life knowledge that we must teach young people to discern the best course for each action and instil in them the fundamentals of morality.
-This is because, with these tools, they can come from a place of courage, integrity, humility and honesty.
+Through this active understanding and life knowledge, we learned that we must teach young people to discern the best course for each action and instil the fundamentals of morality in them.
+These tools can come from a place of courage, integrity, humility, and honesty.

 I do believe that there are spiritual and moral absolutes.
 However, we cannot remove humanity and variable circumstances from the equation when making decisions.